 5. BIER membership grows around the world

 BIER has seen incredible membership growth in its decade of existence.
 Shortly after our launch in 2006, we welcomed Bacardi Limited, Molson Coors, American Beverage Association, Brown Forman, Beam Suntory, and Danone, bringing our membership total to 12.
-Then, in 2009, we saw a whopping 6 members join, including current members: Carlsberg, Miller Coors, New Belgium, and Pernod Richard.
+Then, in 2009, we saw a whopping 6 members join, including current members: Carlsberg, Miller Coors, New Belgium, and Pernod Ricard.
 With this significant increase, BIER also reflected a more holistic representation of the beverage industry, positioning us to speak as one voice on behalf of the sector.

 Since 2009, OceanSpray, HEINEKEN, SAB Miller, Constellation Brands, Fetzer Vineyards, and Jackson Family Wines have also come on board.